 Holders of Loews common stock and holders of Carolina Group stock will all be common shareholders of Loews, and will be subject to risks associated with an investment in a single company.
 Financial effects arising from one group that affect Loews's consolidated results of operations or financial condition could, if significant, affect the market price of the class of common shares relating to the other group.
 In addition, if Loews or any of its subsidiaries were to incur significant indebtedness on behalf of one group, including indebtedness incurred or assumed in connection with an acquisition or investment, it could affect the credit rating of Loews and its subsidiaries taken as a whole.
 This, in turn, could increase the borrowing costs of Loews.
 Net losses of either group and dividends or distributions on shares of any class of common or preferred stock will reduce the funds of Loews legally available for payment of future dividends on Carolina Group stock.
 The recent terrorist attacks on the United States have had negative effects on Loews and its subsidiaries, particularly CNA Financial Corporation and Loews Hotels Holding Corporation.
-CNA Financial Corporation also has been negatively affected by developments associated with the recent filing by certain Enron entities for reorganization under Chapter 11 of the United States Bankruptcy Code.
 For these reasons, you should read Loews's consolidated financial information together with the financial information of the Loews Group and the Carolina Group and the documents filed by Loews with the SEC and incorporated by reference into this prospectus.

-THE MARKET PRICE OF CAROLINA GROUP STOCK MAY NOT REFLECT THE FINANCIAL PERFORMANCE AND ECONOMIC VALUE OF THE CAROLINA GROUP AS WE INTEND AND MAY NOT EFFECTIVELY TRACK THE SEPARATE PERFORMANCE OF THE CAROLINA GROUP could more independently reflect the performance of the Carolina Group.
-Investors may discount the value of Carolina Group stock because the Carolina Group is not a separate legal entity.
+THE MARKET PRICE OF CAROLINA GROUP STOCK MAY NOT REFLECT THE FINANCIAL PERFORMANCE AND ECONOMIC VALUE OF THE CAROLINA GROUP AS WE INTEND AND MAY NOT EFFECTIVELY TRACK THE SEPARATE PERFORMANCE OF THE CAROLINA GROUP

 The market price of Carolina Group stock may not reflect the financial performance and economic value of the Carolina Group as we intend.
-The performance of Loews as a whole may affect the market price of Carolina Group stock or the market price of the Carolina Group stock
+The performance of Loews as a whole may affect the market price of Carolina Group stock or the market price of the Carolina Group could more independently reflect the performance of the Carolina Group.
+Investors may discount the value of Carolina Group stock because the Carolina Group is not a separate legal entity.